unibo-dtm-se-2324-myplants/report/sections/09-userguide/index.md

 ---

 # User Guide
-# User Guide for PlantAI

 This guide explains how to use **PlantAI** from a user’s perspective, assuming the application has been successfully deployed.

 ## Accessing PlantAI

-Once the application is deployed, you can access it via your browser by navigating to the provided URL (e.g., `https://plantai.vercel.app`). **PlantAI** is designed to be used both online and offline, so once you've visited the site, you can continue using it without an internet connection.
+Once the application is deployed, you can access it via your browser by navigating to the provided URL (e.g., `https://plantai.vercel.app`). **PlantAI** is designed to be used both online and offline, so once you've visited the site, you can continue using it without an internet connection but it cannot identify plants offline.

 ## Using PlantAI to Identify Plants